psychemedia/pentrich-uprising/pentrich-rising.md

 Over the coming days, and weeks, the Huddersfield men were charged to appear at the Assizes in York.
 You didn't need much of a memory to recall the Special Commission held there at New Year, not five years earlier, when 15 men, Luddites from the Huddersfield area, were sentenced to death.
 Fifteen men, sentenced to death and promptly hanged.

-The Folly Hall men might have fearedbabsimilar fate; but then, and in no small part thanks to the efforts of the editor of a local newspaper, Edward Baines of the Leeds Mercury, a story has broken: a Government spy has been found to be reporting to a Secret Parliamentary Committee; and not hust to them, but also to certain local magistrates.
+The Folly Hall men might have feared a similar fate; but then, and in no small part thanks to the efforts of the editor of a local newspaper, Edward Baines of the Leeds Mercury, a story has broken: a Government spy has been found to be reporting to a Secret Parliamentary Committee; and not hust to them, but also to certain local magistrates.
 And more than that, it seems he has been claiming to be a Parliamentary reformer, a rather well-connected Parliamentary reformer, with contacts in London and committees right across the country.
-A delegate who has been workingnclosely with the organising committees of the North.
+A delegate who has been working closely with the organising committees of the North.
 Who has been promoting insurrection for the sole purpose of then "discovering" it.
 A certain man named William J. Oliver.
 Questions are asked in Parliament.
 Entrapment is claimed.
 There is public uproar — this is public service investigate journalism at its best.
 And the men at York are acquitted.

 Meanwhile, in the State Trials in London, the trials of the claimed organisers of the London riot six months, the leaders there are also acquitted.